hhfernald/ipynotes/docs/02_guidelines.md

 - **Make it easy to do everything with the keyboard.**
-     I wanted to be able to change the list filter, go to the next or previous note in the list, edit the note's path, and switch back to the text editor without having to reach for the mouse.
+     I wanted to be able to change the list filter, go to the next or previous note in the list, edit the note's name, and switch back to the text editor without having to reach for the mouse.

      I reserved certain keyboard shortcuts --- `Ctrl` plus the four home-row keys under the right hand, `j k l ;` --- for navigating among notes and among subsets of notes.